metalbear-co/mirrord/mirrord/config/derive/README.md

     - `env = &str` to load the value from the specified environment variable, if it's populated.
     - `default = &str` to set a default value to the field.
 This also implicitly `unwrap`s it.
     - `unstable` mark field as unstable and print an error message to the user
-    - `depricated | depricated = &str` mark field as depricated and print either a default message or a custom one
+    - `deprecated | deprecated = &str` mark field as deprecated and print either a default message or a custom one

 Example